 5. Start to move on

-Carrying on with business as usual is tricky, but necessary for the organisation and everyone’s mental health.
+Carrying on with business, as usual, is tricky, but necessary for the organization and everyone’s mental health.
 Making the necessary changes will require sensitivity and thoughtful consideration.

 If there are any work-related tasks that still need to be delegated, entrust these to team members who can handle it and start looking for a permanent replacement.

 It may be best to seat the new employee somewhere other than the former employee’s workspace, at least for the first few months.